MarcoSimoes/setplaysdataset/USAGE.md

 * **Hold**: A player executing *Hold* will do his best to avoid losing ball possession, but he will not move the ball to a particular region.
 He will only hold the ball in the same area where he is in the current step.

+## Creating a Defensive Setplay

+You can create a defensive setplay like you have created offensive setplays.
+While you define the start demonstration properties in RoboViz, you should choose *Defensive* as the type of the setplay.
+Remember to use this option when your team does not have the ball possession.
+When SPlanner is launched, you can see that the ball owner is one player from the opponent team (blue team).
+When you right-click on a player from your team, you will see the following menu:

+![Defensive Behaviors][SPDefBeh]

+Some options in this menu(e.g., *Run - Straight*, *Run - Path planned*) were described in the offensive setplays explanation and performed similarly for defensive setplays.
+The other behaviors available only in defensive setplays are:

+* **Defensive Marker**: This behavior makes the player position somewhere between the target opponent and your teams' goal post.
+The idea is to mark the opponent turning harder to receive a pass successfully.
+Suppose the selected opponent is the ball owner.
+In that case, this behavior will make the player approach the target opponent, trying to block any dribble or kick option and position to get the ball possession.

+![Defensive Marker Behavior][SPDefensiveMarker]

+The image above shows an example where several teammates perform *Defensive Marker* blocking all dribble and pass options for the opponent team.
+Players number 1 and 3 executes *Run - Path planned* going towards our goalpost to protect it better.